-Notation of minutes of the meeting and highlights of operations of the Bank's subsidiaries.
-Resource speakers from them were also invited to discuss important issues.
-Trust Committee Review and approval of various investments for both directional and discretionary accounts.
-Acceptance and closing of various trust and other fiduciary accounts.
-Approval of the rationalized UITF product plate; termination of PNB Plus and AUP Dollar Fund.
-Approval on the amendments to the Declaration of Trust of various UITF to make the features of the products competitive and superior against its competitors.
-Approval on the acquisition on new Trust System to replace existing system for operational efficiency and competitive advantage.
-Approval on counterparty limits and equity accreditations.
-Review and approval of transactions by and between trust accounts to fund the withdrawal of clients and realign the portfolio in accordance with the funds' strategy/guidelines.
-Board ICAAP Steering Committee Oversight on the review and approval of the Bank's capital planning and risk assessment policies Overall assessment and active oversight on the implementation of the Bank's Boardapproved ICAAP Provides suggestions and resolutions relative to the BSP Observations and Recommendations on the ICAAP Document Board Oversight Committee - Domestic & Foreign Offices/ Subsidiaries As an oversight committee, monitor the performance of domestic subsidiaries on a regular basis more particularly on the following: 1.
+Board Oversight Committee - Domestic & Foreign Offices/ Subsidiaries As an oversight committee, monitor the performance of domestic subsidiaries on a regular basis more particularly on the following: 1.
 Financial performance for the month vs. budget 2.
 Status on attainment of strategic objectives 3.
 Major issues on compliance, audit and risk management.
 Board Oversight RPT Committee (BORC) Related party transactions were reviewed, deliberated, approved/ noted by BORC; endorsed to the Board for final approval; and documented in the Minutes per Board approved policies and procedures.
-Complied with the SEC and BSP rules and regulations on RPT.
-Board IT Governance Committee relative to IT functions, processes and systems and regulations, and global best practices.
-2. Reviewed and informed the Board in a time approval of necessary IT budgets to support but a monitored the IT Group performance, IT project IT functions and services provided to related en ects and in-sourcing and out-sourcing activities of ntities; ns and corrective actions arising from regulatory
+Board IT Governance Committee Review and endorsed for Board approval IT policy guidelines and implementing procedures relative to IT functions, processes and systems and ensuring adherence to existing laws, rules and regulations, and global best practices.
+Reviewed and informed the Board in a timely manner critical IT Projects and endorsed approval of necessary IT budgets to support business plans and priorities; Monitored the IT Group performance, IT projects and in-sourcing and out-sourcing activities of IT functions and services provided to related entities; Reviewed and monitored significant IT concerns and corrective actions arising from regulatory examinations, internal audits and external reviews.

-5) Committee Program (updated - 2015)
+5) Committee Program (updated - May 31, 2016)